mavaddat/postman-docs/src/pages/docs/writing-scripts/script-references/script-reference-overview.md

 ## Dynamic variables

 Postman uses the [Faker](https://www.npmjs.com/package/@faker-js/faker) library to generate sample data, including random names, addresses, email addresses, and much more.
-You can use these pre-defined variables multiple times to return different values per request.
+You can use these predefined variables multiple times to return different values per request.
 Learn how to [use predefined variables](/docs/writing-scripts/script-references/variables-list/).

 ## Postman JavaScript APIs